- Overview

 becomesgrTooltip(GR_Deadline, grTooltipFormat, -%"[%CATEGORY%]" + CR + CR + -%"[%VALUE%]" + " H")

-The methods with the same name in derived classes are automatically virtual.
+Methods with the same name in derived classes are virtual.
 The "semi-virtual" mode kept for backward compatibility with WINDEV 4 and 5 is no longer available.
 The "virtual" keyword has no effect.
-No warning occurs on the virtual methods if the "virtual" keyword is missing. - Arrays: deep copy
+There are no notifications for virtual methods when the "virtual" keyword is not specified. - Classes: Pass instances as parameters by reference ("dynamic" keyword no longer required)

-This option is used to protect an array element passed to a procedure as a parameter.
-This allows you to modify, delete or add elements into the array from this procedure.
-Note: When enabled, this option may slow down access to the array. - Optimization: Activate inline extension:
+This option protects an array element passed to a procedure as a parameter.
+You can modify, delete or add elements to the array from this procedure.
+Note: When enabled, this option may slow down access to the array. - Optimization: Enable inline expansion:

-This option speeds up the execution of the application code.
+This option speeds up code execution.
 Whenever possible, the compiler automatically replaces the procedure call with its code.
-This may result in an overall increase in code size, but faster procedure calls. - Optimization: optimized evaluation of Boolean expressions (AND, OR, IN):
+This may result in an overall increase in code size, but faster procedure calls. - Optimization: Optimized evaluation of boolean expressions (AND, OR, IN):

-This option modifies the historical behavior of Boolean expressions: - If this option is checked, logical operators will operate in an optimized way by default: If the first part of the expression determines, the second part is not evaluated.
-This option is checked by default in new projects from version 2024 onwards.
+This option changes the old behavior of boolean expressions:- If this option is checked, logical operators will be optimized by default.
+If the first part of the expression determines the result, the second part is not evaluated.
+Starting with version 2024, this option is enabled by default for all new projects.

-- If this option is unchecked, historical operation is retained: all elements of the expression are evaluated.
-To obtain optimized behavior, it is necessary to use the _ET_, _OR_, _WITHIN_ operators..
+- If this option is disabled, the legacy mode is preserved.
+This means that all the elements of the expression will be evaluated.
+To use an optimized mode, it is necessary to use the _AND_, _OR_, _IN_ operators..

 For more details, see Logical operators. - "Data source names":